Landing pages are the core of your website, but are yours actually working for you? Read on to find how to create one that will be a success.

 Creating a successful landing page

-There’s no straight and simple formula for creating a landing page that will hit all your marketing and sales targets, but these tips should put you on the path to success.
+There’s no straight and simple formula for creating a successful landing page that will hit all your marketing and sales targets, but these tips should put you on the path to success.
 The most important thing is to regularly test and trial new ideas for your landing pages and see how your audience reacts.
 This will not only allow you to get the most from your landing pages, but also ensure your marketing doesn’t get stagnant and that you can innovate when possible.